Inaugural symposium to mark second Nancy Randolph Davis Day

 Wednesday, January 31, 2007

-The 2007 “Nancy Randolph Davis Day at OSU” will include another tribute to the civil
+The 2007 “Nancy Randolph Davis Day at OSU” will include another tribute to the civil rights pioneer and longtime Oklahoma City educator with the debut of the Nancy Randolph Davis Symposium on Higher Education.

-in Click Alumni Hall of the ConocoPhillips OSU Alumni Center.
+The public event will be held Feb.
+1 at 2 p.m. in Click Alumni Hall of the ConocoPhillips OSU Alumni Center.

-Themed, “The Black Experience at OSU: Our Past, Present and Future,” the inaugural
+Themed “The Black Experience at OSU: Our Past, Present and Future,” the inaugural

-and Earl Mitchell will comprise the panel, and OSU Vice President for Institutional
+Kirksey and Earl Mitchell will comprise the panel, and OSU Vice President for Institutional

 Diversity Cornell Thomas will serve as moderator.

-Atekwana, Clyde Wheeler Sun Chair and professor of geology, in 2006 became the first
+Atekwana, Clyde Wheeler Sun Chair and professor of geology, in 2006, became the first

-black woman to hold an endowed professorship at OSU, and Kirksey, Hannah Atkins Chair
+Black woman to hold an endowed professorship at OSU, and Kirksey, Hannah Atkins Chair

-biology, became OSU’s first black faculty member
+professor, became OSU’s first Black faculty member.

 “Like Mrs. Davis, the panelists all represent a ‘first’ at OSU,” Thomas said.
 “Each